 When can I use Roofon or Roofon Edge vs. Laron?

 What plugs do I need to use for a Roofon?

 Is the line cord the same for Roofon and Roofon Edge as the one for Laron?

 How do I properly wire my plug?

 When do I have to change carbon brushes in the Roofon and Roofon Edge?

-How to setup Roofon properly?
+How do I set up Roofon properly?

-220V Line needed (most buildings’ 220V line electrical power is only providing 208V, which is not enough for these tools to operate effectively.
-A volt meter will assure you of your power source)
+- 220V Line needed (most buildings’ 220V line electrical power is only providing 208V, which is not enough for these tools to operate effectively.
+A voltmeter will assure you of your power source.)

-5000W minimum generator for the Roofon only.
+- 5000W minimum generator for the Roofon only.
 If you want to add a heat gun to be powered, an 8000W generator is effective.

-Note: This machine is analog, not digital
+- Note: This machine is analog, not digital.